ChameleonCloud/edge_ssh_image/README.md

 # Ubuntu 22.04 docker image with SSH setup for Kubernetes

+Trovi Artifact showcasing how to spin up an SSH enabled container on CHI@Edge

 This Dockerfile contains the following workarounds to allow SSH through Kubernetes and CHI@Edge:

 - Allow Root Login